Guide

 .number

-If you want user input to be automatically typecast as a Number, you can add the number
+If you want user input to be automatically typecast as a Number, you can add the number modifier to your v-model managed inputs:

 |

-, the value of HTML input elements always returns a string.
-If the value cannot be parsed with parseFloat()
+This is often useful, because even with type="number", the value of HTML input elements always returns a string.
+If the value cannot be parsed with parseFloat(), then the original value is returned.

 .trim

-If you want whitespace from user input to be trimmed automatically, you can add the trim
+If you want whitespace from user input to be trimmed automatically, you can add the trim modifier to your v-model-managed inputs:

 |

-with Components
+v-model with Components

 If you’re not yet familiar with Vue’s components, you can skip this for now.

 HTML’s built-in input types won’t always meet your needs.
 Fortunately, Vue components allow you to build reusable inputs with completely customized behavior.
-These inputs even work with v-model
+These inputs even work with v-model!

 To learn more, read about custom inputs in the Components guide.